SpAsM7/lpp-ws/PRD/coding-rules.md

 11. Always use next/image for images - never raw <img> tags
 12. Always use next/font for fonts - never import font files directly

+## Icons and Visual Elements
+1. Always use Lucide icons from `@/components/ui/icons`:
+   - Import from centralized Icons component
+   - Never use emoji or Unicode icons directly
+   - Use consistent icon sizes (h-4 w-4 for inline, h-5 w-5 for buttons)
+   - Maintain WCAG contrast requirements
+2. Icon Colors:
+   - Use `text-muted-foreground` for default state
+   - Use `text-primary` for active/selected state
+   - Use `text-destructive` for error states
+   - Use `text-green-500` for success states
+3. Icon Placement:
+   - Maintain consistent spacing with text (space-x-2 for inline)
+   - Align icons with text baseline
+   - Use flexbox for icon + text combinations

 ## Forms
 1. Always use react-hook-form with zod validation
 2. Never use uncontrolled form inputs